singh-arulraj/Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 I have used the data set provided by the Udacity to train my model.
-However there was issues while rrecovery.
+However there was issues while recovery.
 Have added few recordings for recovery.

 ![alt text][image2]